merenlab/merenlab.org/_posts/anvio/2016-05-21-archaeal-single-copy-genes.md

 ---
 layout: post
-title: "Making anvi'o use your own single-copy gene collection"
+title: "Making anvi'o use your own HMM collection"
 excerpt: "Mike Lee demonstrates how to use a custom HMM single-copy gene profile for archaeal genomes"
 modified: 2016-05-21
 categories: [anvio]